-When a zapping request is received, the DAZA server first checks the SST to find the sCH $i^$ that will provide the earliest I-frame, as illustrated in Algorithm 1.
+When a zapping request is received, the DAZA server first checks the SST to find the sCH i^ that will provide the earliest I-frame, as illustrated in Algorithm 1.

-Algorithm 1: sCH selection
+Algorithm 1. sCH selection

-Input : $t_I$ - the time the latest I-frame before the zapping

-request was delivered over mCH;
+Input: t_I - the time the latest I-frame before the zapping request was delivered over mCH;

-t - the time a zapping request is received;

-Output : $i^$ - the sCH to provide the earliest I-frame;

-if $\forall i \in [1, X], (t_I + H_i(t_I) - t) < 0$ then
+t - the time a zapping request is received; Output: i^ - the sCH to provide the earliest I-frame; if $\forall i \in [1, X], (t_I + H_i(t_I) - t) < 0$ then $i^ = 0;$ else $i^ = argmin_i \{ (t_I + H_i(t_I) - t) \ge 0 \};$ end

-$ i^ = 0;$

-else

-$i^ = argmin_i\{(t_I + H_i(t_I) - t) \ge 0\};$

-end

-Note that Algorithm 1 corresponds to the two cases we proved in Theorem 1, thus the DAZA server can always find at least one of the channels, which will transmit an I-frame within T. The physical meaning of Algorithm 1 is illustrated in Fig. 6 for better understanding.
-In the example, when a zapping request is received at t, the latest I-frame was transmitted over mCH at $t_I$ , and this I-frame will be sent over each of the 3 sCHs at $H_i(t)$ .
-Fig. 6(a) shows an example of the first case in Algorithm 1, where the zapping request arrives so late that it misses the I-frame transmitted over mCH.
-Fig. 6(b) shows an example of the second case of Algorithm 1, where sCH 1's corresponding I-frame has been missed but sCH 2 has the I-frame on the way and the waiting time must be bounded by T.
+Note that Algorithm 1 corresponds to the two cases we proved in Theorem 1, thus the DAZA server can always find at least one of the channels, which will transmit an Iframe within T. The physical meaning of Algorithm 1 is illustrated in Fig. 6 for better understanding.
+In the example, when a zapping request is received at t, the latest I-frame was transmitted over mCH at t_I , and this I-frame will be sent over each of the three sCHs at $H_i(t)$.
+Fig. 6a shows an example of the first case in Algorithm 1, where the zapping request arrives so late that it misses the I-frame transmitted over all 3 sCHs; therefore, the earliest I-frame must be available over mCH.
+Fig. 6b shows an example of the second case of Algorithm 1, where sCH 1's corresponding I-frame has been missed but sCH 2 has the I-frame on the way and the waiting time must be bounded by T.